-In Year Four you will study additional modules relevant for practice and you will also be required to work for six weeks as a practising podiatrist - this is a great opportunity for future job applications and will enhance your CV.
+In Year Four you will study additional modules relevant for practice and you will also have external NHS placements.
 During Year Four, you will also carry out research group projects, a clinical practice audit and experience working in clinical specialisms.
 In your optional modules you will study alongside postgraduate students and this will provide you with a head start for your requirement for continuing professional development (CPD).

 We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity but with additional skills that will allow them to work as effective team members.
 The IPE component will develop your mutual understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; and role flexibility; and ability to learn from others.

 This is an honours degree delivered over four years.
 You will complete a range of modules, as outlined, each year.